mpsanchis/flash-qc/README.md

     - for MacOS: comes with `libpq` (or `postgres@17`) if installed with homebrew, but is not in the default brew library path (`/opt/homebrew/lib`) unless `brew link --force libpq` is run.
 Even in that case, extending LIBRARY_PATH with `export LIBRARY_PATH="/opt/homebrew/lib:$LIBRARY_PATH"` is needed.

 Steps:

 - `mise install` (might fail if you don't have system libs for postgres, but you can also decide to install it with another tool such as [postgresapp](https://postgresapp.com))
 - `mise bootstrap`
+- `mise setup-hooks` (configures pre-commit hooks using uvx if available, or Python otherwise)

 ### Daily development

 Steps:

 - `mise build`
 - `mise serve` (TODO)
 - `diesel migration run` (TODO: define when, and potentiall move to fqc)